 3. Supporting Digestive Health

 Occasional digestive upset can occur when the intestinal lining is stressed.
 Postbiotics are rich in butyrate, a primary energy source for colon cells that supports digestive health.
-This supports gut health and helps maintain normal bowel function, offering support for dogs with occasional loose stools.
+This supports complete dog gut health guide and helps maintain normal bowel function, offering support for dogs with occasional loose stools.

 Best Postbiotics for Dogs: Sources & Selection